security-assignments/security-assignments.github.io/milestone4.md

     ![img]( {{ "/assets/images/Impact-table.png" | relative_url }}){: width="700px" }

-    For each row, the "overall impact rating" is the highest impact listed in any of the cells for "confidentiality," "integrity," and "availability."
+    For each security objective column (i.e., under “Confidentiality,” “Integrity,” and “Availability”), calculate the overall categorization of the information stored within the server that houses the financial management information and information system.
+Determine the “Overall Impact Rating” by recording the highest impact value listed in any of the security objectives: “Confidentiality,” “Integrity,” and “Availability” to determine the overall information system categorization.

     You can use [this Excel spreadsheet file](/security-assignments/assets/files/Risk_assessment_table.xlsx) as a template.